parandandrd/ASSNP-Image-Printer/README.md

 # The Amazon Sticky Note Printer Savior

-A method for printing images to an Amazon Sticky Note Printer via IPP.
+A method for printing images to an Amazon Smart Sticky Note Printer via IPP.

 For Linux and macOS, the included script will take an image file as an argument, perform the necessary conversions, and send it to the Amazon Sticky Note Printer.